Are the looks from strangers different this morning?

-This morning as I was making crepes for breakfast when Rome, our kind host, came into the kitchen and in broken English said that there was a problem with Jonas, then she showed me his bloody clothes in a bag.
-He is the German doctor in the room next to us doing his medical internship here.
-We have become friends and enjoyed many conversations, a few drinks, walks, and a trip to the beach together.
+This morning I was making crepes for breakfast when Rome, our kind host, came into the kitchen.
+In broken English said that there was a problem with Jonas, then she showed me his bloody clothes in a bag.
+Jonas is the German doctor in the room next to us doing his medical internship here.
+We have become friends, enjoyed many conversations, a few drinks, walks, and a trip to the beach together.

 The next thing Jonas remembered was about an hour later, waking up in his bed with blood all over the sheets.
 The left side of his face was bleeding.
 He had an idea that he was in his room but somehow did not know that he was in Nicaragua.
 Things started to come back in bits and pieces but still, he did not know what happened.

-He got up and called on the hostel caretaker.
-They reported the incident to the police and also went to the hospital.
-He had a laceration on his upper lip and in his mouth.
-They had to put in stitches to close it up.
+Jonas got up and called on the hostel caretaker.
+Roma reported the incident to the police and accompanied Jonas to the hospital.
+He had a laceration on his upper lip and in his mouth that required stitches.

 I have not felt unsafe in this city, but it did make me look around differently this morning.

-At mid-day Jonas emerged from his room dripping blood everywhere.
+At mid-day Jonas was back at our hostel but after only a short nap he emerged from his room dripping blood everywhere.
 Julia our other neighbor rushed him back to the hospital.
-It turned out that there were not enough stitches so they had to put in five more stitches.
-We stayed behind to help with the cleanup.
+The hospital put in five more stitches.
+Trin and I stayed behind to help with the cleanup.
 We were no longer hungry for lunch.